k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 * In **Docker** deployment, use this pgvector image: https://hub.docker.com/r/pgvector/pgvector; it is a pre-built container that already includes PostgreSQL 16 with the pgvector extension installed and ready for usage.

-​	Read [here](https://github.com/pgvector/pgvector) for more information about PG vector installation and usage.
+​	Read [here](https://github.com/pgvector/pgvector) for more information about pgvector installation and usage.

 #### SQLite

 To enable vector usage in SQLite, you should set the SQLITE_EXTENSIONS in the Fabric configuration.

 1. Update via Admin Pages → Configuration
-   - Choose to show Hidden as well as Show All
+   - Select both 'Hidden Parameters' and 'Show All'
    - Filter attributes by `fabricdb` section
    - For the `SQLITE_EXTENSIONS` attribute key, set the value to be `vec0`
 2. Alternatively, configure it in the `config.ini` file: